Deep Clustering by Semantic Contrastive Learning: Clustering on Unlabelled Images

-where $cos(\bm{q}, \bm{k})$ is the cosine similarity between a pair of representations and $\tau$ is the temperature to control the concentration degree of distribution.
+where $cos(\cdot, \cdot)$ is the cosine similarity between a pair of representations and $\tau$ is the temperature to control the concentration degree of distribution.
 As the samples in the same clusters share a common contrastive set, they are indirectly pushed closer in the feature space regardless of any intra-cluster variations.
-Therefore, the learned visual features are sensitive to both intra-cluster visual discrepancies and inter-cluster similarities.
-This capability is absent to instance contrastive learning, in which intra- and inter-cluster variations are considered equal.
-Hence, our learned feature representation is geared towards being sensitive to cluster-wise visual characteristics, not sample-wise.
+Therefore, the learned features are geared towards being sensitive to cluster-wise visual characteristics, not sample-wise.

-\paragraph{Semantic memory.} For cross-cluster instance discrimination, we introduce a novel semantic memory.
-It serves two functions: (1) playing the role of conventional memory bank to store a list of $K$ representations for contrastive learning; (2) imposing cluster structures into training data.